otrekw/azure-docs.de-de/articles/expressroute/expressroute-howto-macsec.md

     $erIdentity = New-AzExpressRoutePortIdentity -UserAssignedIdentityId $identity.Id
     ```

 ## <a name="2-configure-macsec-on-expressroute-direct-ports"></a>2.
-Konfigurieren von MACsec für ExpressRoute Direct-Ports
+Konfigurieren Sie MACsec für ExpressRoute Direkt-Ports

 ### <a name="to-enable-macsec"></a>So aktivieren Sie MACsec